StudyCircle Developer Guide

 MSS

-1. User requests to create a new group by inputting new group details.
+1. User requests to create a new group with specified details.

 2. SC creates the new group and displays it.